 Wild animals are also unpredictable and especially dangerous if sick.
 If your dog is injured, one of the biggest dangers to your animal comes not from the cut or gash itself, but from infection.
 Hopefully, you won’t run into trouble at all, but it’s always good to be prepared.

 What dog hiking gear and supplies to pack

 First Aid Kit for Dogs

 That brings us to what you'll need to have in your dog hiking gear backpack when hiking with dogs.
 First, and most importantly you'll need a quality first aid kit.
-Most of what should go into a canine first aid kit is the same as what you’d find in a kit designed for yourself.
-Items like gauze, bandages, tweezers, blunt-tipped scissors, and cotton swabs are great to have.
+Most of what should go into a canine first aid kit are the same as what you’d find in a kit designed for yourself.
+Items like gauze, bandages, tweezers, blunt-tipped scissors and cotton swabs are great to have.